 Graduate Student Support Program (GSSP)

 The Graduate Student Support Program (GSSP) is a competitive fellowship opportunity sponsored by the Office of Research and Graduate Education, in the School of Veterinary Medicine.
 The fellowship program supports graduate stipend for students with or without a veterinary degree who are working on their research project required for degree completion.
-Applicants must be actively engaged in obtaining the Doctor of Philosophy (PhD) or Master's (MS) degree or a research-based Master of Preventive Veterinary Medicine (MPVM) and have a major advisor whose primary appointment is in the School of Veterinary Medicine.
+Applicants must be actively engaged in obtaining the Doctor of Philosophy (PhD) or Master's (MS) degree or a research-based Master of Preventive Veterinary Medicine (MPVM).

 "To seek, secure, and grant stipend support on a competitive basis to the most outstanding individuals seeking advanced scientific training degrees in a specific field of biomedical sciences and whose primary research mentor has an appointment in the School of Veterinary Medicine"